Cohort 4 – Class of 2020

 Enterprise Project Manager/Process Engineer, New Belgium Brewing

-Lucie Tran is a Project Manager/Process Engineer for New Belgium Brewing, the fourth largest craft brewery in the United States.
+L. Tran is a Project Manager/Process Engineer for New Belgium Brewing, the fourth largest craft brewery in the United States.
 In her role, she works with internal teams to identify and deploy process improvement projects to gain efficiencies and cost savings, and to launch and support different types of software applications.

-Never complacent, Lucie is a self-proclaimed lifelong learner and has graduated from Regis University in Denver, Colorado, three different times.
+Never complacent, Tran is a self-proclaimed lifelong learner and has graduated from Regis University in Denver, Colorado, three different times.
 In 2014, she completed a Master’s of Nonprofit Management degree and a Post Master’s Certificate in Nonprofit Executive Leadership.
 In 2007, she completed a dual MBA in Operations Management and International Business with certificates in Technical Management and Project Management.
 As an undergraduate, she triple-majored in Neuroscience, Psychology and Mathematics in 2003.
 She also minored in History that same year.
 Additionally, she has completed the Master Six Sigma program (and all corresponding certificates) from Villanova University.

 Co-founder and Managing Director of Testing House de México, and Professor at the Western Institute of Technology and Higher Education (ITESO)